bekk/bekk-christmas/post/kotlin/wip-named-and-default-arguments.md

 Now first of all, you may have noticed that the order of the arguments given to the function upon calling it, is not arbitrary.
 As you probably already know, we have to adhere to the order of the parameters as given in the function signature.
 The language simply has no other way to map the arguments to its corresponding parameter counterpart.

 Named Arguments, on the other hand, lets us specify which particular parameter we are mapping the argument value to.
-Given that the function above was actually declared in Kotlin (*), we may instead call the function the following way:
+Utilising this concept, we may instead call the function the following way:

 ```kotlin
 prepareChristmasGift(